Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 # Controllers

-Angular controller is used to augment the Angular scope.
-While Angular has a root scope that is accessible from anywhere inside the application, controller can be used to create its own child scope which is appended to the root scope and is visible only inside the element the controller is attached to.
+Angular controllers are used to augment angular by providing scoping and serving as isolated containers of values and functionalities.
+The entire application has access to the application root scope, but controllers can be used to create child scopes, forming a tree-like structure of scopes.
+A child scope and all of its values are only available in the HTML element the scope is attached to and its child elements and scopes.
 Attaching the controller to the element is done by using ngController directive.

 Let's see how this works in practice.
 First, we need to create a controller.
 There are several ways to do this, and we will show you 3 of them.
 We will assume that `Tutorial` module is already defined.
 If it isn’t, this can be done with:

 ```javascript